 Additional specimens examined (paratypes):—BRAZIL.
 Rio Grande do Sul: São Vicente do Sul, on sandy grasslands, 29° 45’ 27,62” S – 55° 01’ 36,72” W, 2 November 2012, L. P. Deble & A. S. de Oliveira-Deble 12376 (PACA!); São Vicente do Sul, Cerro da Glória, base of the Hill, sandy grasslands, among stones, 29° 45' 44,92'' S – 55° 01' 38,61'' W, 25 October 2014, L. P. Deble, F. S. Alves & M. I. P. Deble 15035 (PACA!).

 Distribution and habitat:—Cypella gloriana was only found on the northern, northwest and northeast flanks of the hill locally known as "Cerro da Glória" in São Vicente do Sul Municipality, central-western Rio Grande do Sul State, Brazil.
 The individuals grow at the base of the hill, in an area of colluvial deposits, where the soil is sandy and very stony, at elevations between 100–180 m.
 According to Reckziegel & Robaina (2008), the colluvial deposits of Cerro da Glória are the contact of two distinct lithological conditions, the medium-grained sandstone of the “Formação Guará” and the fine-grained sandstone with micaceous minerals of the “Formação Sanga do Cabral”.
-The lithopedological conditions resulting are peculiar and not very abundant in the region, which could explain, in part, the high endemism of C. gloriana.
+The lithopedological conditions resulting are peculiar and not very abundant in the region, which could explain, in part, the high level of endemism of C. gloriana.
 A restricted geographic range associated to mountains is reported for two other species of the genus, Cypella trimontina Ravenna (2009: 2), microendemic in the locality of Tres Cerros, La Cruz, San Martín Department, Corrientes, Argentina, and C. magnicristata Deble in Deble et al. (2012: 63), narrowly endemic in the range of hills of the “Cerro do Jarau”, Quaraí Municipality, Rio Grande do Sul State, Brazil.

 Conservation status:—Cypella gloriana occurs in less than 10 km2 and the area of occupancy is smaller than 2 km2, where all individuals known belong to a single population.
 Though several individuals compose this population, the specimens are highly threatened by intensification of the agriculture and by mineral extraction, mainly to earthmoving of routes.
 According to the IUCN Red List (IUCN 2012) the species can be assigned as Critically Endangered (CR, B1, B2a, b(iii)) due to the small extent of occurrence, reduced area of occupancy, the single population known, decline in the quality of habitat, and a probably low genetic variability.

 Comments:—Cypella gloriana is closely related to C. pusilla, both species are short, with sessile or almost sessile spathes and small flowers.
 In dry material, these species are difficult to distinguish.
-However, Cypella gloriana can be separated from C. pusilla mainly by its perigone with broader concavity and less depth, outer tepals with narrowed claws, inner tepals with blades markedly narrowed, and longer upwards, and with glandular trichomes spreading in a slender area, stamens shorter, with porrect filaments, smaller anthers, and broader connective.
+However, Cypella gloriana can be separated from C. pusilla mainly by its perigone with broader concavity and less depth, outer tepals with narrowed claws, inner tepals with blades markedly narrower, and longer upwards, and with glandular trichomes spreading in a slender area, stamens shorter, with porrect filaments, smaller anthers, and broader connective.
 Cypella gloriana differs from C. suffusa and C. fronteriza by its sessile or almost sessile spathes, and by the smaller size of all floral organs.
 Additional features that distinguish C. gloriana from its allies are listed in the Table 1.

 3. Cypella pantanera Deble & F. S. Alves, sp. nov.
 (Figures 5, 6, 7E–F)